 Proper dental care is as important for your pet as it is for you.
 In addition to preventing bad breath and periodontal disease it can also prevent infection from spreading through the blood stream to your pet's liver, kidneys, and heart.
 This bacterial shower can lead to permanent organ damage affecting your pet's overall health.
 Dentistry is an important part of your pet's overall health.
 Signs of dental disease include bad breath, pain with eating, and drooling.

 A dental prophylaxis is performed under general anesthesia using the same inhalation anesthetic and careful monitoring techniques that we use for our surgical patients.
 Depending on your pet's age and health, pre-anesthetic blood work may be required.
 An intravenous catheter and fluids are required for all dentistry patients.
 A thorough oral exam is performed to look for infected/loose teeth, foreign material in the mouth, or any oral masses followed by dental radiographs to check tooth roots.
 The teeth are then scaled with an ultrasonic scaler.
 Any loose, fractured, or infected teeth are then extracted.
 Certain teeth may have up to 3 roots, and extraction may require a gingival flap and sectioning of the teeth.
-The remaining teeth are then polished and then a fluoride treatment is applied and allowed to sit for 5 minutes.
+The remaining teeth are then polished.
 The last step in a dental cleaning is the application of a sealant called Oravet® (www.oravet.com), which seals the teeth and prevents tartar and plaque build up.

 Prior to surgery, each patient receives a thorough physical examination to identify any existing medical conditions that might endanger your pet's health.
-Because not all problems can be detected on examination, pre-anesthetic blood work may be performed to give us a more complete picture of your pet's health and allow us to tailor an anesthetic regime that is specific for your pet.
-Depending on your pet's age and health an intravenous catheter and fluids may be required.
+Because not all problems can be detected on examination, pre-anesthetic blood work is strongly recommended (a requirement for pets 5yrs and older).
+Blood work results provide a more complete picture of your pet's health and allow us to tailor an anesthetic protocol that is specific to your pet.
+Your pet's vital signs are monitored during anesthesia.
+Body temperature, heart rate, respiratory rate, blood pressure, EKG, oxygen and carbon dioxide levels are checked and documented every 5 minutes.

-Capeside Animal Hospital offers the safest and most effective injectable and inhalant (isoflurane) anesthetics and pain relief for all surgical procedures.
+Capeside Animal Hospital offers the safest and most effective injectable and inhalant (isoflurane) anesthetics and also pain relief for all surgical procedures.
 All surgical patients receive a pre-operative sedation (which includes pain medication) to minimize anxiety.
 We also monitor heart rate and oxygen saturation on anesthetized patients.
-Surgeries are performed Monday through Friday and include routine ovariohysterectomies (spays) and castrations (neuters), feline declaws, dental prophylaxis, mass removals, intestinal procedures (gastrotomies, enterotomies, intestinal resections/anastamosis), bladder procedures (cystotomies), eyelid/entropions, amputations, and other soft tissue surgeries.
-Complicated soft tissue surgeries and orthopedic/spinal surgeries are referred to board certified surgeons at Eastern Carolina Veterinary Referral Hospital (www.ecvetreferral.com) in Wilmington.
+Surgeries are performed Monday through Friday and include routine ovariohysterectomies (spays) and castrations (neuters), dental prophylaxis, mass removals, intestinal procedures (gastrotomies, enterotomies, intestinal resections/anastamosis), bladder procedures (cystotomies), eyelid/entropions, amputations, and other soft tissue surgeries.
+Complex soft tissue surgeries and orthopedic/spinal surgeries are referred to Dr. Melissa Stoll, ACVS, a board certified surgeon with Coastal Carolina Veterinary Specialty Services (www.ccvss.org).
+As a convenience to you and your pet, she provides her surgical consultations and services right here at Capeside Animal Hospital.

 Pain management is an important part of our pre-operative, intra-operative and post-operative anesthetic and medical protocol.
 All surgical patients including those undergoing routine procedures such as ovariohysterectomy or castrations receive pain control medications.

 The Capeside Animal Hospital groomer, Tasha Green, has been with Capeside since April 2009.
 Tasha has worked with both of Capeside's previous groomers and is excited to have taken over as our full time groomer.
 Tasha is a talented groomer and she will treat your pet with compassion and patience.
+She is Fear Free Certified meaning she has learned how to set the grooming area up to help ensure Fear Free grooms, from the moment they enter, throughout the groom and until the moment they leave.
+This includes layout, sight, sounds, smells, entrances and exits, and more.
+All this translates to decreased stress and happier pets.
 If needed we provide sedation for pets that require it for grooming.
 She schedules appointments for dogs and cats Monday through Friday, with convenient morning drop off appointments.

 Your pet is usually ready within 5 hours.
 Please contact Tasha for rates and availability at 383-2100!